 Susan Lyn Sykes

 Susan Lyn Sykes is a dedicated Licensed Life Insurance Producer & Retirement Solutions professional who helps middle-income clients secure their retirement and life-planning goals through her ability to use the resources available with Equis Financial and Integrity.
 Drawing on her extensive background in education and her service in the National Guard, Susan emphasizes transparency, responsibility, and a client-centered approach, guiding households to create income they will not outlive while maintaining ethical and sustainable business practices.
-Before entering the financial industry, Susan enjoyed a long and impactful career as a Special Education Teacher, starting in 1993, where she supported students with ADHD, autism, and other learning challenges.
+Before entering the Life Insurance industry, Susan enjoyed a long and impactful career as a Special Education Teacher, starting in 1993, where she supported students with ADHD, autism, and other learning challenges.
 Her hands-on experience with children facing diverse needs, coupled with her commitment, reflects a blend of leadership, resilience, and lifelong learning.
-She holds a bachelor’s degree in Early Childhood Education and Teaching from the University of Tennessee at Martin, where she was active in Sigma Kappa sorority.
+She holds a bachelor’s degree in Early Childhood Education and Special Education from the University of Tennessee at Martin, where she was active in Sigma Kappa sorority.
 She brings the discipline and strategic mindset honed during 14 years in the National Guard to her work in retirement planning and community engagement, creating meaningful impact for her clients and her teams.

 • Insurance Producer License